Dragusin-Cristian/Smart-Event-Planner/README.md

-# Project Title: "Event Planner"
+# Project Title: "Smart Event Planner"

 ## Project Description:
 Create a web application using Next.js that allows users to plan and manage events.
 The application should provide a user-friendly interface for users to create, update, and delete events.
 It should also include features like event registration, user authentication, and event notifications.